Highland Park (Pittsburgh neighborhood)

 Highland Park is a neighborhood in the northeastern part of Pittsburgh, Pennsylvania.
 Highland Park, the neighborhood, fully encompasses the park with the same name.

 The neighborhood has 6,395 residents according to the 2010 United States Census.
 It occupies 748 acre built around the 380 acre park (also called Highland Park), and is bordered by the neighborhoods of East Liberty and Larimer to the south, Morningside to the west, Lincoln-Lemington-Belmar to the east, and the Allegheny River to the north.

-The neighborhood is set apart from surrounding areas by Heth's Run, which separates Highland Park from Morningside to the west, and by Negley Run, which separates it from Lincoln-Lemington-Belmar to the east and Larimer to the south.
-The only direct land routes to Highland Park are from East Liberty, via Negley Avenue, Highland Avenue, and several other streets.